Kakababu Here Gelen?

-Kakababu Here Gelen? is a Bengali detective film of Kakababu series, released in 1995 under the banner of National Film Development Corporation.
+Kakababu Here Gelen? is a Bengali detective film of Kakababu series, released in 1995 directed by Pinaki Chaudhuri under the banner of National Film Development Corporation.
 It is based on a detective novel of Sunil Gangopadhyay by the same name.
-The movie is a prequel to the 2001 Bengali movie Ek Tukro Chand directed by Pinaki Chaudhuri.
+The movie is a prequel to the 2001 Bengali movie Ek Tukro Chand.
 Soumitra Chatterjee played the role of antihero in this movie.